Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-5/docker-debugging.md

 ## What is the difference between docker exec and docker attach?

-- Docker exec runs a command on a specific container (`<container name> command`).
-Creating a new process inside the existing container's main running process.
+- Docker exec: Runs a new command inside an already running container.
+This creates a new process that’s separate from the container’s main process.
+For example: `docker exec -it myapp bash` opens a shell inside the container without affecting the main app process.
-- Docker attach connects the CLI to a specified container's initial process.
-Also multiple connections to the same container are allowed.
-Its useful as it gives you a live stream to the running process.
-Not just starts a new process.
+- Docker attach: Connects your terminal directly to the container’s main process (PID 1), sharing its STDIN/STDOUT.
+This gives you a live stream of what that process is doing.
+However, if you exit with CTRL+C, it may stop the container because you’re tied to its main process

 ## How do you restart a container without losing data?